Xilinx/Vitis-AI-Copyleft-Model-Zoo/README.md

         │
         ├── Model A
         │    │
-        │    ├── LICENSE.md      # License file for Model A
+        │    ├── LICENSE         # License file for Model A
         │    └── ...             # Sources for Model A
         │
         ├── Model B
         │    │
-        │    ├── LICENSE.md      # License file for Model B
+        │    ├── LICENSE         # License file for Model B
         │    └── ...             # Sources for Model B
         │
         ...